 Prior to becoming Secretary of State, Martin served three terms as a State Representative, representing District 87 and as President of M3 Engineering.
 While in the legislature, Martin served on the Budget, Insurance & Commerce, Education, and Advanced Communications & Information Technology Committees, and as Chairman of the Economic & Tax Policy Committee.

 After serving in the Navy, Secretary Martin went on to earn his Bachelors of Science in Mechanical Engineering in 1998 from the University of Arkansas.
 He is involved in several professional engineering organizations, is a past board member of the National Society of Professional Engineers, a past chairman of the Arkansas Society of Mechanical Engineers, and previously served on the Arkansas Science, Technology, Engineering and Mathematics (STEM) Coalition Board of Directors.

 As Secretary of State, Martin serves as Chair of the State Board of Election Commissioners and the Capitol Arts and Grounds Commission.
 He is currently serving as Chair of the Information Network of Arkansas Board and is a member of the State Board of Apportionment.

 Martin grew up as part of a farming family in the Delta and graduated from Hughes High School.
 He and his wife Sharon have two daughters, Rachel and Rebekah, and one son, Joshua.
-His family attends Legacy Baptist Church of Northwest Arkansas and currently reside in Prairie Grove, Arkansas and they attend First Baptist Church.
+His family currently resides in Prairie Grove, Arkansas and they attend First Baptist Church.